 How Hot Wallets Protect you

-But different types of wallet offer different levels of protection: for example, a hot wallet may well conceal your private keys physically speaking, but since it’s always online, it remains vulnerable to attacks deployed via the internet, such as those hacks and malware we mentioned before.
-Once your keys or seed phrase have been online, even for a second, anyone might have accessed them – there is simply no way of knowing.
-So in short, using a hot wallet to secure your private keys might keep them “out of sight”, but it fails to guarantee your crypto is secure from clever hackers who use your internet connection as a vector.
+Different types of wallets offer different levels of protection.
+For example, a hot wallet may well conceal your private keys physically speaking, but since it’s always online, it remains vulnerable to attacks deployed via the internet, such as those hacks and malware we mentioned before.
+Once your keys or seed phrase have been online, even for a second, anyone might have accessed them.
+There is simply no way of knowing.
+So, in short, using a hot wallet to secure your private keys might keep them “out of sight”, but it fails to guarantee your crypto is secure from clever hackers who use your internet connection as a vector.

 How a Hardware Wallet Protects You

 This is why hardware wallets are a safer option.
 Like a hot wallet, they secure your keys and generate your related seed phrase.
 But unlike hot wallets, they do so in an environment that is completely offline: in other words, a place of reach for one of the main dangers, hackers.
 When you think about it, a hardware wallet seems non-negotiable.
 This is why so many people who already have crypto in a hot wallet eventually decide to secure their assets with a hardware wallet.

 Ok great – we’ve covered both types of wallet and their features.
 So what if you decide to move your assets from a hot wallet to a Ledger device?

 Let’s go back a step.
 When you first create a crypto wallet, the first thing you’ll receive is your 24-word recovery phrase.
 This phrase is one of the coolest features of crypto ownership.